 - 3.1 Drugs Unauthorized possession, transfer, use or sale of drugs or alcoholic beverages.
-This includes counterfeit drugs, diet pills, etc. - 3.2 Arson Intentional setting of fire to any school property. - 3.3 Directing obscene or profane language to a school employee. - 3.4 Assault upon school employee. - 3.5 Assault and battery upon school employee. - 3.6 Possession of a weapon or ammunition on campus or at a school activity. (includes air guns, paint guns and ammo). - 3.7 Possession and/or igniting fireworks or firecrackers on campus or at a school activity. - 3.8 Theft of property. - 3.9 Possession of stolen property with the knowledge that it is stolen. - 3.10 Sexual misconduct. - 3.11 Refractory conduct. - 3.12 Vandalism. - 3.13 Arrested in or outside of school - 3.14 Cheating related to a final exam - 3.15 Terroristic threatening - 3.16 Any other offense which the Dean may reasonably deem to fall within this category.
+This includes counterfeit drugs, diet pills, etc. - 3.2 Arson Intentional setting of fire to any school property. - 3.3 Directing obscene or profane language to a school employee. - 3.4 Assault upon school employee. - 3.5 Assault and battery upon school employee. - 3.6 Possession of a weapon or ammunition on campus or at a school activity. (includes air guns, paint guns and ammo). - 3.7 Possession and/or igniting fireworks or firecrackers on campus or at a school activity. - 3.8 Theft of property. - 3.9 Possession of stolen property with the knowledge that it is stolen. - 3.10 Sexual misconduct. - 3.11 Refractory conduct. - 3.12 Vandalism. - 3.13 Arrested in or outside of school - 3.14 Cheating related to a final exam - 3.15 Terroristic threatening - 3.16 Verbal Offense Student demonstrates malicious intent to cause significant harm verbally or physically, or emotionally. (significance will be determined by the school administration or law enforcement) - 3.17 Any other offense which the Dean may reasonably deem to fall within this category.